microsoft/quick-authentication/docs/quick-authentication-ios-reference.md

 > Microsoft Quick Authentication is in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Some features might be unsupported or have constrained capabilities.
 For more information, see [Supplemental terms of use for Microsoft Azure previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).

 ## Creating a sign-in button

 Refer to the [how to guide](quick-authentication-ios-how-to.md#adding-a-sign-in-button-to-your-application) to learn how to create a sign-in button declaratively in a storyboard or XIB file.

-You can also create the sign-in button programmatically using:
+For UIKit, you can also create the sign-in button programmatically using:
 ```objectivec
 - (instancetype)initWithFrame:(CGRect)frame
 ```